matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 **How to reduce waste:**

-- Automate repetitive setup steps.
+- Automate repetitive tasks like environment setup, builds, and deployments.
-- Standardise environments with containers or scripts.
+- Provide standardised, containerised environments for consistency.
-- Invest in developer experience (DX) tooling that removes friction.
+- Supply curated scripts, templates, and DX tooling to reduce friction.

 !!! info "Evidence"